 Regardless of what kind of music you like to drink to, there’s a venue in Houston, Texas to find what your ears and mouth are craving.
 Whether it be hip-hop and amaretto sours, indie-rock with a sex on the beach, country and Long Island ice teas, or something in between, you’re sure to find it at one of these venues.

 Located in the Greenway/Upper Kirby area just north of US 59, McGonigel's Mucky Duck is an Irish pub with an eclectic lineup of musicians in the evenings.
 While the bar isn't fully stocked with liquor, it has a variety of beers and wines, as well as a full food menu with items like shepherd's pie and fish and chips.

 Tip: It's a smaller venue, so it's best to get your tickets ahead of time.

 The (free) open mic night at Boheme on Wednesdays has grown into a mostly polished showing of some of Houston’s finer musicians.
 You’ll receive a mix of sounds, but you can expect the majority of the music to center around acoustic singer/songwriters.
 If nothing else, Boheme’s pomegranate mojito will help get you through any less-than-great acts.
 Expect an artsy, bohemian crowd.

-If you're looking for a low-key, neighborhood bar, Rudyard's British Pub in Montrose is a great bet.
+If you're looking for a low-key, neighborhood bar in Houston, Rudyard's British Pub in Montrose is a great bet.
 The venue features a mix of punk, rock and metal artists and bands throughout the week and most weekends, as well as an open mic comedy night on Monday evenings.
 The beer selection is impressive, and the venue offers a wide variety of food to choose from.

 Tip: Only those who are aged 21 and older are allowed inside for shows.